terralang/terra/release/share/terra/README.md

 cmake ../llvm-13.0.0.src -DCMAKE_INSTALL_PREFIX=$PWD/../install -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_TERMINFO=OFF -DLLVM_ENABLE_LIBEDIT=OFF -DLLVM_ENABLE_ZLIB=OFF -DLLVM_ENABLE_ASSERTIONS=OFF
 make install -j4 # tune this for how many cores you have
 ```

+There are also [pre-built binaries
+available](https://github.com/terralang/llvm-build) that follow this
+basic recipe, and should be usable with Terra.

 ### Building Terra with CMake (Linux, macOS)